How can online physiotherapy work?

-For anyone who has ever visited a regular physiotherapy clinic, the concept of taking physiotherapy online may be a bit baffling.
-Is physiotherapy not all about ‘hands on’ treatment?
-How can you diagnose an injury online without touching someone?
+For anyone who has ever visited a regular physiotherapy clinic, the idea of doing physiotherapy online may be a bit baffling.
+Is physiotherapy not all about “hands on” treatment?
+How can you diagnose and fix an injury without touching someone?

-But have you ever asked your physiotherapist who they go to for treatment when they are injured?
-My answer is: “No one – I treat myself”.
+But have you ever asked your physio whom they go to when they’re injured?
+Most would answer “No one – I treat myself”.
 Most injuries can be self-treated as long as you have an accurate diagnosis and a sensible treatment plan - both of which we can easily provide via video call.

 How to get an accurate diagnosis online

 You may wonder why, with all the information available on the internet, physiotherapists are needed at all?
 Can’t I just use Google or an online symptom checker?

 The problem is that pain in a specific area or structure can have several causes, which all require a different treatment approach.
 It takes a good few years of clinical experience to be able to distinguish between them.
 The internet may offer several self-diagnosis services, but a recent research study found online symptom checkers to be grossly inaccurate.